Oil prices slip as surge in virus cases raises concerns about demand

 Sources says OPEC+ members are leaning towards delaying a plan to boost output in January by 2 million barrels per day (bpd).

+UAE Energy Minister Suhail al-Mazrouei said his country has always been a committed member of OPEC and that it has demonstrated this commitment through its compliance to the current OPEC+ oil supply reduction agreement.

+The minister’s comments were in response to media reports that the UAE has been questioning the benefits of being in OPEC and even considering whether to leave the oil producing group.

-Additional reporting by Yuka Obayashi in Tokyo; Editing by Jason Neely, Edmund Blair and Susan Fenton
+Additional reporting by Yuka Obayashi in Tokyo and Shadia Nasralla in London; Editing by Marguerita Choy and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.